Tractor spraying pesticides across a field at sunrise.

 Agriculture releases the majority of nitrous oxide emissions

-In the U.S., more than 6 percent of total greenhouse gas emissions come from nitrous oxide.
-While this may seem small, nitrous oxide is a very powerful greenhouse gas – it lingers in the atmosphere for over 100 years and is almost 300 times more powerful than carbon dioxide.
-It is also the biggest threat to the ozone layer.
+All greenhouse gases are invisible.
+But one greenhouse gas is invisible to policymakers – even though it stays in the atmosphere for a century and is almost 300 times more powerful than carbon dioxide.
+It’s also the biggest threat to the ozone layer.

 Figure 1